-Date of Generic name (brand name) recommendation Recommendation and guidance on treatment sequencing pERC noted that there is no evidence to support using axicel in patients who received prior CD-19-targeted therapy. pERC noted that patients with a history of a Richter's transformation of chronic lymphocytic leukemia are managed differently than patients with LBCL.
-The clinical experts indicated that patients with PMBCL should be eligible for CAR T-cell therapy. pERC noted that there is currently no evidence to support CAR T-cell re-treatment in patients who had received a prior CAR T-cell therapy. pERC agreed with the clinical experts, who indicated that as long as the CNS disease is treated and the patient is neurologically stable, they should be eligible for CAR T- cell therapy. pERC agreed with the clinical experts, who indicated that bridging therapies other than corticosteroids can be used.
-Any standard salvage chemotherapy regimen (e.g., R- GemOx, R-GDP, R-ICE, R-DHAP, R-ESHAP, pola-BR) could be used as bridging therapy.
-The clinical experts indicated that depending on where the patient is in the course of treatment (e.g., completed salvage chemotherapy and a plan is in place for transplant), they should be allowed to switch to CAR T-cell therapy. pERC agreed that the decision to have CAR T-cell therapy rather than ASCT would be at the discretion of the treating hematologist in discussion with the patient. pERC agreed with the clinical experts, who reported that other treatments may be used to manage cytokine release syndrome.
+pERC noted that there is no evidence to support using of axi-cel in patients who received prior CD-19-targeted therapy.

+- pERC noted that patients with a history of a Richter's transformation of chronic lymphyocytic leukemia are managed differently than with patients with LBCL.
+The clinical experts indicated that patients with PMBCL should be eligible for CAR-T cell therapy. - pERC noted that there is currently no evidence to support CAR-T retreatment in patients who had received a prior CAR-T therapy.

+pERC agreed with the clinical experts, who indicated that as long as the CNS disease is treated and the patient is neurologically stable, they should be eligible for CAR-T therapy. pERC agreed with the clinical experts, who indicated that bridging therapies other than corticosteroids can be used.
+Any standard salvage chemotherapy regimen (e.g., R-GemOx, R-GDP, R-ICE, R-DHAP, R-ESHAP, pola-BR) could be used as bridging therapy.
+The clinical experts indicated that depending on where the patient is in the course of treatment (e.g., completed salvage chemotherapy and a plan is in place for transplant), they should be allowed to switch to CAR-T therapy. pERC agreed that the decision to have CAR-T therapy rather than ASCT would be at the discretion of the treating hematologist in discussion with the patient pERC agreed with the clinical experts, who reported that other treatments may be used to manage cytokine release syndrome (CRS).
 These include siltuximab, a next-generation IL-6 inhibitor, and steroids if an IL-6 inhibitor is unavailable.
 Tafasitamab (Minjuvi) October 13, 2022 pERC recommends that tafasitamab not be reimbursed in combination with lenalidomide for the treatment of adult patients with R/R DLBCL not otherwise specified, including DLBCL arising from low-grade lymphoma, who are not eligible for ASCT.
-Lisocabtagene maraleucel (Breyanzi) June 29, 2022 pERC recommends that lisocabtagene maraleucel (liso-cel) be reimbursed for the treatment of adult patients with relapsed or refractory (R/R) large B-cell lymphoma (LBCL) after 2 or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified,

-O-maria manna (horandarana) Date of Generic name (brand name) recommendation Primary mediastinal large B-cell lymphoma (PMBCL), high-grade B-cell lymphoma, and DLBCL arising from follicular lymphoma, only if the following conditions are met.
-Initiation: 1.
+Lisocabtagene maraleucel (Breyanzi) June 29, 2022 pERC recommends that lisocabtagene maraleucel (liso-cel) be reimbursed for the treatment of adult patients with relapsed or refractory (R/R) large B-cell lymphoma (LBCL) after 2 or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma (PMBCL), high-grade B-cell lymphoma, and DLBCL arising from follicular lymphoma, only if the following conditions are met: Initiation: 1.
 Liso-cel should be reimbursed in adult patients with relapsed or refractory LBCL according to the following criteria: 1.1.
 DLBCL not otherwise specified, HGBCL, PMBCL, DLBCL arising from follicular lymphoma AND 1.2. relapsed or refractory to at least 2 prior lines of systemic therapy including a CD20-targeted agent.
 2. Patients must have a good performance status.
 3. Liso-cel should not be reimbursed for patients who have had a previous CAR T-cell therapy.
 4. Liso-cel should be reimbursed in patients with secondary CNS involvement as long as they fulfill all other criteria.
 Renewal: 5.
 Treatment with liso-cel is a 1-time therapy.
 Prescribing: 6.
 Liso-cel should be prescribed by clinicians with expertise in the management of lymphomas and CAR T-cell toxicities.
-It should be administered at manufacturer-certified transplant centres with the necessary resources and human expertise to perform the procedure and manage side effects.
-Pricing: 7.
+It should be administered at manufacturer certified transplant centres with the necessary resources and human expertise to perform the procedure and manage side effects.
+Pricing:

 Liso-cel should be negotiated so that it does not exceed the drug program cost of treatment with the least costly CAR T-cell therapy reimbursed for the treatment of relapsed or refractory LBCL.
-Feasibility of adoption: 8.
-The feasibility of adoption of liso-cel must be addressed.
-Guidance on sequencing: • pERC noted that PET results are not required before lymphodepleting therapy or cell infusion because PET results are expected to be positive in most patients whether or not bridging therapy is used. • pERC noted that patients would need at least 2 lines of systemic therapy from the time of diagnosis of the transformed DLBCL.
-Potential exception may include individuals with follicular lymphoma for which they already have received induction